 There were three other games Steve showed us.
 They were Coins, Dimmer Switch, and Hitchhiker.
 Honestly, I can’t remember what Coins was about.
 The other two were very improvisational as well, but a bit too complex to really describe here.
 I brought up the Dimmer Switch concept in the Ideas for new team integration post.
 Basically it has to do with raising or lower an individual’s personal level of energy and enthusiasm.

 Having done both the 1-2-3 and Red Light/Green Light games I can very easily see how they could be useful in helping players start connecting with each other on a personal level.
-Definitely more fun and better for breaking down inter-personal barriers than being forced to tell each other three things about ourselves and some of the other stuff that gets used in team building exercises.
+Definitely more fun and better for breaking down inter-personal barriers and building relationships than being forced to tell each other three things about ourselves and some of the other stuff that gets used in team building exercises.

 6 Steps to Better Practices - Free Guide